collaboration-and-code-review-classroom/pyladies-remote/README.md

 ## Submitting a Shared Repository Pull Request

 I will have already created a branch with an added file (arbitrary change to demonstrate what happens) to get you started.
 Normally, someone will have submitted a pull request to you, but GitHub Classroom will not allow a pull request to be transferred to a new repo.
-There should be a message verifying that the branch exists and suggesting that a pull request be subitted.
+There should be a message verifying that the branch exists and suggesting that a pull request be submitted.

 ![](images/github-shared-repo-branch-message.png)